advanced-cropper/react-advanced-cropper/example/docs/concept/introduction.md

 ### Default Settings

 The defining of all settings is a tedious task.
-To make it easier there is the `createDefaultSettings` function that give you possibility to create the default settings in a moment.
+To make it easier there is the `createDefaultSettings` function that give you the possibility to create the default settings in a moment.

 It returns `DefaultSettings`, the extension of `CoreSettings` that has the following additional parameters: